-Figure 1 Linc02532 was upregulated in GC and associated with poor prognosis.
+Figure 1 LINC02532 was upregulated in GC and associated with poor prognosis.
 A: Expression levels of LINC02532 in GC and normal tissue based on the data from the TCGA database; B: Kaplan-Meier survival analysis showed that patients with high LINC02532 expression had a poorer prognosis than those with low expression; C: Compared with GES-1, LINC02532 was significantly upregulated in four GC cell lines; D: LINC02532 was upregulated in 52 GC tissues.
 Expression level data are presented as mean ± SE. aP < 0.05 was considered statistically significant.
 GC: Gastric cancer; TCGA: The Cancer Genome Atlas; GES-1: Gastric epithelium cell line.